 This Story also Contains

-This year, the Central Board of Secondary Education (CBSE) announced the Class 10th results for 2025 on May 13, 2025.
+Last year, the board announced the Class 10th results on May 13, 2025.
 Out of approximately 2371939 students who took the exam, 2221636 passed, resulting in an overall pass percentage of 93.66%.
 This represents a slight increase of 0.06% compared to the previous year's results.

 Also, a total of 1692794 students appeared for the CBSE Class 12 exams.
 The overall pass percentage was 88.39%, with boys achieving a pass percentage of 85.70% and girls achieving a pass percentage of 91.64%.

-Number of Studets Scored above 90% marks
+Number of Students Scored above 90% marks in 2025

 Unofficial Toppers: While CBSE doesn't officially declare toppers, many schools and media outlets compile lists of high-scoring students based on the information they receive.
 These lists can give you a general idea of the kind of marks that are considered top scores.